sfdx-isv/preview-2gp-version-settings/EXPERIMENT_2.md

-# Experiment Two: Subscriber Apex Depending on 2GP WITHOUT VPI Enabled
+# Experiment Two: Subscriber Apex Depending on 2GP Without "Version Settings" Support

-This experiment demonstrates subscriber Apex interacting with global classes in package versions without **Version Settings** support.
+This experiment demonstrates subscriber Apex interacting with global classes in a package version without **Version Settings** support.

-The managed 2GP versions you'll work with in this experiment have the following limitations.
+Managed 2GPs without **Version Settings** support have the following limitations:

-1. Subscriber Apex classes can not be "pinned" to a specific version of the installed 2GP.
+1. Subscriber Apex classes and Visualforce components cannot be "pinned" to a specific version of the 2GP.
-2. Subscriber Visualforce components can not be "pinned" to a specific version of the installed 2GP.
+2. Package versions that introduce `@Deprecated` Apex have no impact on the compilation of subscriber metadata.
-3. Packaged Apex classes could not use the `System.requestVersion()` method.
+   * This allows subscribers to build integrations with packaged Apex that publishers have no intention of supporting.

-You will see how introducing `@Deprecated` methods via package upgrades **has no impact** on the compilation of subscriber metadata, allowing subscribers to build integrations with packaged Apex that publishers have no intention of supporting.
+3. Packaged Apex classes can not use the `System.requestVersion()` method.

-## Objectives
+## Objectives of this Experiment

 * Observe how **Package Version Information**
 * Observe how **Package Version** settings are completely missing  impact subscriber Apex with managed 1GP dependencies.